Akende Munalula: Career

 After high school life, he moved to advertising, and worked as a successful copywriter for more than ten years.
 Then he moved to performance stage and became a rapper, where he produced two successful albums including: "A.S.H.
 RISEN".
 But in 2012, he left Zambia and settled in Toronto, Canada for about six months.
-Then in 2012 he joined the Stella Adler Academy of Acting and Theatres and studied drama.
+Then in 2012 he joined the Stella Adler Academy of Acting and Theatre and studied drama.
 He graduated from the academy in 2014.
 In 2015, he joined the Screen Actors Guild, SAG-AFTRA to become a professional actor.
 In the same year, he wrote and starred in the short film City of Dreams.
 The film made its premier at the Action On Film festival.
 After the success, he appeared in few more short films such as Tear Jerker, The Incision, The Hitchhiker, Primers, Prayers of a Pessimist and Rayven Choi.

 He has acted in number of international television serials and films such as Deputy, Counterpart, Tyler Perry's Boo 2: A Madea Halloween.
 In the film Boo 2, he played the role "Calvin".
 The film became a huge blockbuster hit as well.
 He also acted in the independent production The New 30, which was later nominated for Emmy Awards.
 In 2019, he returned Zambia to attend the launching of the Filmmakers Guild of Zambia with Lawrence Thompson and the Ministry of Information and Broadcasting.
 Then he conducted teaching acting classes to actors and teaching Directing Actors to young directors from Southern Africa at the MultiChoice Talent Factory.
 In 2020, he appeared in the serial The Salon.